-- (1) Each document in an appeal book must be clearly legible. - (2) Unless it is a form in Schedule 1, each page in an appeal book must have every fifth line on the page numbered, or letters placed beside the text at 50 mm intervals, in the left margin. - (3) The pages in each part of an appeal book, other than the cover page and the pages of the index, must be numbered consecutively, even if the part comprises 2 or more volumes. - (4) Each volume of each part of an appeal book - (a) may but need not have a clear plastic sheet over the cover page and on the back of the volume; - (b) must start with the cover page for that part and volume; - (c) must contain the index for that part; - (d) must not comprise more than more than 500 pages (which is to say 250 sheets of paper); - (e) must have a back sheet of the colour required for that part; and - (f) must be bound so that when it is opened at a page, both sides of the volume lie flat and open at the page.
+- (1) Each document in an appeal book must be clearly legible. - (1A) A registrar may order that a document which is to be included in an appeal book and which is not clearly legible be typed or retyped, checked against the original, and certified as correct, before it is included. - (1B) A document in an appeal book must not be reduced in size from its original size unless a registrar orders otherwise. - (2) Unless it is a form in Schedule 1, each page in an appeal book must have every fifth line on the page numbered, or letters placed beside the text at 50 mm intervals, in the left margin. - (3) The pages in each part of an appeal book, other than the cover page and the pages of the index, must be numbered consecutively, even if the part comprises 2 or more volumes. - (4) Each volume of each part of an appeal book - (a) may but need not have a clear plastic sheet over the cover page and on the back of the volume; and

-- (5) The cover page of each volume of each part of an appeal book must - (a) be in the form of Form 14; and - (b) be of durable paper of the colour required for that part. - (6) The index in each volume of each part of an appeal book must - (a) be typed using one and a half line spacing or more; and - (b) if there are 2 or more volumes in the part, indicate which pages of the part are in which volume.
+- (b) must start with the cover page for that part and volume; and - (c) must contain the index for that part; and - (d) must not comprise more than more than 500 pages (which is to say 250 sheets of paper); and - (e) must have a back sheet of the colour required for that part; and - (f) must be bound so that when it is opened at a page, both sides of the volume lie flat and open at the page. - (5) The cover page of each volume of each part of an appeal book must - (a) be in the form of Form 14; and - (b) be of durable paper of the colour required for that part. - (6) The index in each volume of each part of an appeal book must - (a) be typed using one and a half line spacing or more; and - (b) if there are 2 or more volumes in the part, indicate which pages of the part are in which volume.